ColeMoore21/Wine-Quality/README.md

 ![Distribution of Quality Scores by Wine Type](4_25_Capstone_-Complete1-_.Rmd-_files/figure-gfm/quality-distribution-1.png)
-\> Red wine ratings have had stayed mainly in the five to six ranges.
+> Red wine ratings have mostly stayed in the 5 to 6 range, while white wine ratings are more frequently observed in the 6, 7, and 8 range.
-White wine ratings had higher ratings with six, seven, and eight.
-Reveals whether one wine type generally receives higher ratings.
+> This suggests that one wine type—white wine—generally receives higher ratings.
-Additonally, white wine has an overall higher rating than red wine and shows an overall wider spread than it.
-In conclusion this can mean that white wine is more enjoyed than red wine to consumers.
-Another reason could be that white wine also outnumbers red wine in the amount of observations.
+> Additionally, white wine shows both a higher average rating and a wider spread in scores compared to red wine.
+> This could indicate that white wine is more widely enjoyed by consumers.
+> Another possible explanation is that the dataset contains more observations for white wine than red wine, which may influence the overall rating distribution.

 ### Chemical Properties